PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 ```

 ## Adding A Try Catch To Our Work
-We are going to start doing some additions and deletions of nodes in this section.
-This has the potential to cause some exceptions thus killing our application.
-When an application dies, what happens to the session, can be hard to determine.
-If there are other sessions open, the repository itself won't necessarily expire the sessions and its possible that your last one may stay open after your code threw and exited.
+The JCR is all about the manipulation of nodes and properties.
+Due to safety in the API, the methods that do this have the potential to cause some exceptions that may cause your application to close.
+It's hard to determine what will happen to the session when the application dies.
+If there are other sessions open, the repository won't necessarily expire the sessions.
+The last session may stay open after your code threw an exception and exited.
+On the other hand, the application may have only session open.
+When the application dies, the repository will just simply expire the session shut down.

 This won't be that big of a deal in our examples, since they are just command line tinkering.
 However, in a much larger application having sessions logged in as "admin" just hovering about may not be a good idea.
 In order to combat this, lets add a simple pattern to guarantee that the session gets logged out when this happens: